 - Improper conduct and remarks will not be allowed.
 Defamatory or abusive remarks are always out of order.
-If a speaker persists in improper conduct or remarks, the chairman may terminate that individual’s privilege of address.
+If a speaker persists in improper conduct or remarks, the Chair may terminate that individual’s privilege of address.

-- Individuals may address topics on the agenda, items specified for public comment, or items within the scope of responsibility of the School Committee.
-Any presentation to the School Committee which breaches the privacy or other rights of students, parents, or school employees, or which does not comply with School Committee policy on complaints will be ruled out of order/Speakers may offer such objective criticisms of the school operations and programs as concern them, but in public session, the Committee will not hear personal complaints of school personnel nor against any member of the school community.
+- Individuals may address topics on the agenda, items specified for public comment, or items within the scope of responsibility of the Committee.
+Any presentation to the Committee which breaches the privacy or other rights of students, parents, or school employees, or which does not comply with Committee policy on complaints will be ruled out of order.
+Speakers may offer such objective criticisms of the school operations and programs as concern them, but in public session, the Committee will not hear personal complaints of school personnel nor against any member of the school community.
 Under most circumstances, administrative channels are the proper means for disposition of legitimate complaints involving staff members.
 The Chair shall rule out of order any individual who fails to honor the guidelines or who addresses a matter inappropriate for public comment.

 - All remarks will be addressed through the Chair of the meeting.

 - There will not be a deliberation between the persons at the microphone and the Committee.
-If the Committee believes that an issue requires a dialogue with the school district community, the Committee may schedule a separate hearing on that issue.
+If the Committee believes that an issue requires a dialogue with the community, the Committee may schedule a separate hearing on that issue.